Green-Software-Foundation/if/src/builtins/interpolation/README.md

      - `duration` - validate if the duration is a number
      - `timestamp` - should be in string or date format
-     - `cpu/utilization` - should be 0-100 range number
-     - `cpu/thermal-design-power` - should be greater than 0 number
+     - `[input-parameter]` - validates whether the parameter name is included in the input, and if its value should be a number within the range of x points.

      If the `vcpus-allocated` and `vcpus-total` are provided, the `vcpus-total` should be greater than `vcpus-allocated`.
 The `vcpus-allocated` should be greater than or equal to 1.

    - Calculation

      - If the `method` is provided, choose the right way to calculate.
 For the `linear` and `polynomial` methods, calculate according to their formulas.
 For spline interpolation, use the npm module `typescript-cubic-spline`.
-     - If the `cpu/thermal-design-power` is provided, multiply it with the interpolation result.
-The result is in watts.

    The result is multiplied by the `duration` and divided by 3600 to get seconds in an hour, then divided by 1000 to get kilowatt-hours (kWh):